MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-maintain.md

     Alternatively, use [this direct link](https://go.microsoft.com/fwlink/?LinkID=121721&arch=x64) to download/run the fpam-fe.exe file.

-2. Open a PowerShell session to the MySQL resource provider adapter virtual machine's maintenance endpoint.
+2. Open a PowerShell session to the MySQL resource provider adapter VM's maintenance endpoint.

 3. Copy the definitions update file to the resource provider adapter VM using the maintenance endpoint session.